Kimpton Clocktower Hotel

 The Kimpton Clocktower Hotel is a historic commercial building, now a hotel, at the corner of Oxford Street and Whitworth Street in Manchester, England.
-The building was originally constructed in segments from 1891 to 1932 as the Refuge Assurance Building.
+The Grade II* listed building was originally constructed in segments from 1891 to 1932 as the Refuge Assurance Building.

 History

 Refuge Assurance Company

-The first phase of the Grade II* listed red brick and terracotta building was designed for the Refuge Assurance Company by Alfred Waterhouse and built between 1891–1895.
+The first phase of the red brick and terracotta building was designed for the Refuge Assurance Company by Alfred Waterhouse and built between 1891 and 1895.
 The inside was of Burmantofts faience and glazed brick.
-The ground floor was one enormous open business hall.
-It was extended, with a 217 ft tower, along Oxford Street by his son Paul Waterhouse between 1910–1912.
+The ground floor was a large, open business hall.
+It was extended, with a 217 ft tower, along Oxford Street by his son Paul Waterhouse between 1910 and 1912.
 It was further extended along Whitworth Street by Stanley Birkett in 1932.

 What is now the ballroom was previously the dining hall for employees, with males and females being required to sit separately.
 Around 2,000 staff were employed.
 Women had to reapply for jobs if they married, and some areas of the building were for men only.
 The ballroom in the basement was used as a dance hall for workers in their lunch hour.

-After occupying the building as offices for nearly a century, the Refuge Assurance Company moved to the grounds of Fulshaw Hall, Cheshire on 6 November 1987.
+After occupying the building as offices for nearly a century, the Refuge Assurance Company moved to the grounds of Fulshaw Hall, Cheshire, on 6 November 1987.
 The Refuge Assurance Company had discussed converting the building into a new home for the Hallé Orchestra with one of Manchester's cultural patrons Sir Bob Scott for over a year.
 The £3 million funding required for the project did not materialise and the Hallé subsequently moved from the Free Trade Hall to the new Bridgewater Hall upon opening in 1996.
 Local architecture critic John Parkinson-Bailey noted that "one of the most prestigious and expensive buildings in Manchester lay forlorn and empty except for a caretaker and the ghost on its staircase".